netcold-com/comick-scrape/README.md

 - You also get the option to create systemd scripts to **automatically update every Sunday at 00:00 UTC**.

+- The first manual run might need a couple of tries depending on how many image sources the script finds:

-- If you need to **run the scripts manually**, you can use these commands:
+- If you need to **run the scripts manually**, you can use these commands in the **home directory** of `manhwa`

     ```bash
-    xvfb-run -a python3 /var/www/html/manhwa/fetchUrls.py
+    xvfb-run -a python3 fetchUrls.py
-    xvfb-run -a python3 /var/www/html/manhwa/downloadChapters.py
+    xvfb-run -a python3 downloadChapters.py
     ```

 - Make sure to run the manual commands as the `manhwa` user or with proper permissions